 Hard Maple is a creamy white with a slight reddish-brown tinge and is generally straight-grained it has a high resistance to abrasion and wear making it a good solid choice for stairs and landings.

 Walnut is a tough hardwood, the sapwood is creamy white, while the heartwood is light to dark brown.
 The dark wood is typically the most sought after so expect to pay more as much of the sapwood will be unusable.

 Distressed Wood is often just reclaimed lumber from an old barn or factory where years of heavy use have added some character to the wood.
-Alternately, it could be newer wood that has been mechanically stressed and finished to give that distressed look.
+Alternatively, it could be newer wood that has been mechanically stressed and finished to give that distressed look.
 Either way, it can add a textured, rustic appeal.
-This can be desirable in a high traffic area as any additional wear over time will just add to the character of the wood.
+This can be desirable in a high-traffic area as any additional wear over time will just add to the character of the wood.

 In addition, it is popular to whitewash or bleach wood to give it an antique distressed look while lightening the surface of the wood.
 Sometimes pigment is added prior to the finish coat allowing the natural grain to pop more.

-Antiqued knotty pin was selected for the treads on this staircase to complement the wide aged pine board flooring on this Nantucket home.
-Pine is a softer wood that will more easily wear over-time than hardwoods.
+Antiqued knotty pine was selected for the treads on this staircase to complement the wide-aged pine board flooring on this Nantucket home.
+Pine is a softer wood that will more easily wear over time than hardwoods.